The music festival dedicated to the orchestral and chamber music of

 (aka ‘Between Twelve and Three’)

-Australian premiere performance of Bax’s extraordinary 1917 ballet (originally known as Between Twelve and Three).
-The story is about three figurines (a figure in Dresden porcelain, a clown and a Russian ballerina) in a window sill on a Summer night who suddenly come to life at the stroke of midnight, only to return to being inanimate at sunrise.
+Originally known as Between Twelve and Three, the story of this utterly delightful ballet is about three figurines (a figure in Dresden porcelain, a clown and a Russian ballerina) in a window sill on a Summer night who suddenly come to life at the stroke of midnight, only to return to being inanimate at sunrise.

-The Festival will also include a separate concert of chamber music by Bax and his contemporaries (details forthcoming); a new documentary film on the life and music of the composer created by the ADO, as well as online digital engagement experiences to further explore the remarkable accomplishments of this outstanding 20th-Century British composer.
+The Festival also includes a separate concert of chamber music by Bax and his contemporaries; a new documentary film on the life and music of the composer created by the ADO to further explore the remarkable accomplishments of this outstanding 20th-Century British composer.

 Who was Sir Arnold Bax?